LakinduDeSilva/KeyNest-Estate-Agent-Client-Side-Sever/README.md

-# KeyNest Property Listing Application
+# KeyNest Estate Agent Application

 This project is a property listing application built with React.
 It allows users to search for properties, view property details, and manage a list of favourite properties.